Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Under the lipid membrane is a layer of the matrix protein of the M protein.
-Nucleocapsid, located under a two-layered shell, is organized as a spiral symmetry.
-The genome is represented by single-stranded RNA.
-Consisting of eight separate segments.
-One of the segments encodes the non-structural proteins NS1 and NS2, the rest encodes the virion proteins.
+Under the lipid membrane there is a layer of matrix protein M-protein.
+The nucleocapsid, located under the two-layer membrane, is organized according to the type of helical symmetry.
+The genome is represented by single-stranded RNA consisting of eight separate segments.
+One of the segments codes for non-structural proteins NS1 and NS2, the rest code for virion proteins.
 The main ones are NP, which performs regulatory functions, M-protein, which plays an important role in the morphogenesis of the virus and protects its genome, and internal proteins - P1-transcriptase, P2-endonuclease and B3-replicase.
-Differences in the structural proteins of the avian influenza virus and human influenza represent an insurmountable species barrier that prevents the replication of the avian influenza virus in the human body.
+Differences in the structural proteins of the "bird" flu virus and human flu represent an insurmountable species barrier that prevents the replication of the bird flu virus in the human body.

-Different subtypes of this virus have unequal virulence.
-The most virulent subtype of H5N1, which in recent years has acquired a number of unusual properties:
+Different subtypes of this virus have different virulence.
+The most virulent is the H5N1 subtype, which has acquired a number of unusual properties in recent years:

 - high pathogenicity for humans;

-- the ability to cause multiorgan disorders, including damage to the brain, liver, kidneys and other organs;
+- the ability to cause multi-organ damage, including damage to the brain, liver, kidneys and other organs;

-The bird flu virus, in contrast to that of the human virus, is more stable in the environment.
-At a temperature of 36 ° C, it dies in three hours, 60 ° C - in 30 minutes, with the heat treatment of food (boiling, frying) - instantly.
-Well tolerates freezing.
-In the bird litter survives up to three months, in the water at a temperature of 22 ° C - four days, and at 0 ° C - more than a month.
-In the carcasses of birds remains active for up to a year.
-It is inactivated by usual disinfectants.
+The bird flu virus, unlike the human flu virus, is more stable in the environment.
+At a temperature of 36°C, it dies in three hours, at 60°C - in 30 minutes, and instantly during heat treatment of food products (boiling, frying).
+It tolerates freezing well.
+It survives in bird droppings for up to three months, in water at a temperature of 22°C - four days, and at 0°C - more than a month.
+It remains active in bird carcasses for up to a year.
+It is inactivated by conventional disinfectants.

 Pathogenesis of avian influenza

-At present, the mechanism of development of influenza caused by the H5N1 virus in humans has not been adequately studied.
-It is established that the place of its replication is not only epithelial cells of the respiratory tract, but also enterocytes.
+At present, the mechanism of development of influenza caused by the H5N1 virus in humans has not been sufficiently studied.
+It has been established that the site of its replication is not only the epithelial cells of the respiratory tract, but also enterocytes.
 Taking into account general biological and immunopathological processes, it can be assumed that the pathogenesis of influenza A (H5N1) in humans will develop according to the same mechanisms.

-Various hemagglutinins of avian influenza viruses have the ability to recognize and bind to the receptor - sialic acid, bound in the oligosaccharide of cell membranes with galactose.
-Hemagglutinins of human influenza viruses interact with the remains of this acid combined with a 2.6 bond to galactose, and the hemagglutinin of avian influenza viruses recognizes it in 2.3 bonds with galactose residues.
-The type of linkage of terminal sialic acid and conformational mobility of oligosaccharides of surface lectins are the main elements of the interspecies barrier for avian and human influenza viruses.
-Lectins of human tracheal epithelial cells include lectins with a bond type of 2.6 and do not contain oligosaccharides with a bond type of 2.3, characteristic of epithelial cells of the intestinal tract and airways of birds.
-Changes in the biological properties of the highly pathogenic strain A (H5N1), the appearance of the ability to overcome the interspecies barrier, can lead to the defeat of various types of cells in humans with the development of more severe forms of the disease.
-In the clinical picture of such pathologies, along with catarrhal syndrome, gastrointestinal lesions develop.
+Various hemagglutinins of avian influenza viruses differ in their ability to recognize and bind to the receptor - sialic acid linked in the oligosaccharide of cell membranes with galactose.
+Hemagglutinins of human influenza viruses interact with residues of this acid, united by a 2,6 bond with galactose, and hemagglutinin of avian influenza viruses recognizes it in a 2,3 bond with galactose residues.
+The type of bond of the terminal sialic acid and the conformational mobility of the oligosaccharides of surface lectins are the main elements of the interspecies barrier for avian and human influenza viruses.
+Lectins of human tracheal epithelial cells include lectins with a 2,6 bond type and do not contain oligosaccharides with a 2,3 bond type, characteristic of epithelial cells of the intestinal tract and respiratory tract of birds.
+Changes in the biological properties of the highly pathogenic strain of the A (H5N1) virus, its ability to overcome the interspecies barrier can lead to damage to various types of human cells with the development of more severe forms of the disease.
+In the clinical picture of such pathologies, along with catarrhal syndrome, damage to the gastrointestinal tract develops.

 Epidemiology of avian influenza

-The main reservoir of the virus in nature is migratory waterfowl belonging to the groups Anseriformes (wild ducks and geese) and Charadriiformes (herons, plovers and terns).
-The most important are wild ducks.
-Influenza viruses in Eurasia and America evolve independently, so migration between continents does not play a role in the spread of the virus, long-distance flights are critical.
-For Central Asia, the Central Asian-Indian and East Asian-Australian migration routes are important.
-They include routes going to Siberia via Malaysia, Hong Kong and China, i.
-E. Regions where there is an intensive formation of new variants of the virus.
-Less important are the East African-European and West-Pacific roads.
+The main reservoir of the virus in nature are migratory waterfowl belonging to the orders Anseriformes (wild ducks and geese) and Charadriiformes (herons, plovers and terns).
+Wild ducks are of the greatest importance.
+Influenza viruses in Eurasia and America evolve independently, so migration between continents does not play a role in the spread of the virus; flights by longitude are of decisive importance.
+For Russia, the Central Asian-Indian and East Asian-Australian migration routes are important in this regard.
+They include routes going to Siberia through Malaysia, Hong Kong and China, i.e. regions where new variants of the virus are intensively forming.
+The East African-European and West Pacific routes are less significant.

-In wild waterfowl, the virus does not cause a clinically significant disease, although a large-scale heavy epizootic of influenza in polar terns is described.
-Viral replication of the virus occurs predominantly in the intestine and, accordingly, it is released into the environment with feces, to a lesser extent with saliva and respiratory material.
-In 1 g of feces contains the amount of virus sufficient to infect 1 million of poultry head.
+In wild waterfowl, the virus does not cause clinically evident disease, although a large-scale severe influenza epizootope has been described in Arctic terns.
+Replication of the virus in birds occurs primarily in the intestines and, accordingly, it is released into the environment with feces, and to a lesser extent with saliva and respiratory material.
+1 g of feces contains enough virus to infect 1 million heads of poultry.

-The main mechanism of virus transmission in birds is fecal-oral.
-Waterfowl (ducks) are able to transmit the virus transovarially and, thus, serve as its natural natural reservoir and spread along the paths of their migration.
-They are the main source of infection for poultry, which, on the contrary, are ill with severe forms of influenza.
-Accompanied by mass deaths (up to 90%).
+The main mechanism of virus transmission in birds is feco-oral.
+Waterfowl (ducks) are capable of transmitting the virus transovarially and, thus, serve as its natural reservoir and spread it along their migration routes.
+They are the main source of infection for domestic birds, which, on the contrary, suffer from severe forms of flu, accompanied by their mass death (up to 90%).
 The most dangerous subtype is H5N1.
-Infection occurs in conditions of free content and the possibility of contact with their wild counterparts.
-This is especially true for the countries of South-East Asia (China, Hong Kong, Thailand, Vietnam and other countries).
+Infection occurs in conditions of free keeping and the possibility of contact with their wild counterparts.
+This is especially characteristic of the countries of Southeast Asia (China, Hong Kong, Thailand, Vietnam and other countries).
 There, along with large poultry farms, there are many small peasant farms.

-The bird flu virus can affect mammals: seals, whales, mink, horses and, most importantly, pigs.
-Cases of penetration of the virus into the latter were noted in 1970, 1976, 1996 and 2004.
-These animals can also be affected by the human influenza virus.
-At present, people's susceptibility to such viruses is low.
-All cases of infection are recorded in those who have been in contact with the sick bird for a long time.
-The experiment in the UK on the introduction of various subtypes of the virus into the body of volunteers gave a negative result.
+The bird flu virus can affect mammals: seals, whales, minks, horses and, most importantly, pigs.
+Cases of the virus penetrating the population of the latter were noted in 1970, 1976, 1996 and 2004.
+These animals can also be affected by the human flu virus.
+Currently, human susceptibility to such bird viruses is low.
+All cases of infection were recorded in those who had long-term and close contact with sick birds.
+An experiment conducted in the UK on introducing various subtypes of the virus into the body of volunteers gave a negative result.

-In Thailand, where the population is 60 million people, during the epizootic.
-Which affected two million birds, reliably established 12 cases of disease in humans.
-By 2007, about 300 episodes of "bird flu" in humans have been recorded.
-Officially recorded two cases of infection from a sick person.
+In Thailand, where the population is 60 million people, during an epizootic that affected two million birds, 12 cases of the disease in people were reliably established.
+In total, by 2007, about 300 episodes of "bird" flu in people were registered.
+Two cases of infection from a sick person were officially recorded.

-These data indicate that.
-That circulating strains of avian influenza virus do not pose a serious threat to humans.
-Thus, it can be concluded that the interspecific barrier is sufficiently strong.
+These data indicate that circulating strains of avian influenza virus do not pose a serious threat to humans.
+Thus, it can be concluded that the interspecies barrier is quite strong.

-However, there are facts that suggest that avian influenza is a global threat.
-First, the above information can be interpreted from other positions.
+However, there are facts that allow us to consider that bird flu is a global threat.
+Firstly, the above information can be interpreted from other positions.

-- Even single cases of infection of people from birds and from patients indicate that.
-That the insurmountability of the interspecies barrier is not absolute.
+- Even isolated cases of infection of people from birds and from sick people indicate that the insurmountability of the interspecies barrier is not absolute.

-- The actual number of cases of infection from poultry, and possibly even from sick people, given the actual situation in regions where epidemics are rampant, can be many times greater.
-During the epizootic of the H7N7 flu in Holland, 77 people became ill, one died.
-People who come into contact with patients have high antibody titres, which also indicates the possibility of transmitting the virus from person to person, but with the loss of virulence.
+- The actual number of cases of infection from poultry, and possibly from sick people, given the real situation in regions where epizootics are raging, may be many times higher.
+During the H7N7 flu epizootic in Holland, 77 people fell ill, one died.
+High antibody titers were found in people in contact with sick people, which also indicates the possibility of transmission of the virus from person to person, but with a loss of virulence.

-Secondly, the mutagenic potential of the avian influenza virus, especially the H5N1 subtype, is very large.
+Secondly, the mutagenic potential of the avian influenza virus, especially the H5N1 subtype, is very high.

-Third, pigs are susceptible to avian and human influenza viruses, so it seems theoretically possible to encounter pathogens in the animal's body.
-Under these conditions, their hybridization and the emergence of virus-associates, possessing a high virulence characteristic of the avian influenza virus, and at the same time capable of being transmitted from person to person, can occur.
-In connection with the massive spread of avian influenza this probability has increased dramatically.
-There are also cases of infection of people with swine flu, but simultaneous penetration of two viruses into the human body is still less likely.
+Thirdly, pigs are susceptible to avian and human influenza viruses, so it seems theoretically possible for the pathogens to meet in the animal's body.
+Under these conditions, they can hybridize and produce assortant viruses that are highly virulent, similar to avian influenza viruses, and at the same time can be transmitted from person to person.
+Due to the widespread spread of avian influenza, this probability has increased dramatically.
+Cases of humans becoming infected with swine influenza have also been described, but the simultaneous penetration of the two viruses into the human body is still less likely.

-Fourthly, it was proved by genetic methods that the Spanish pandemic of 1918-1919.
-Had a "bird's" origin.
+Fourthly, genetic methods have proven that the Spanish flu pandemic of 1918-1919 had an “avian” origin.

-Fifth, in modern conditions, thanks to the processes of globalization, the presence of fast transport modes, the possibility of spreading the assossant virus increases dramatically.
-Thus, it is fair to conclude that the probability of a new variant of the influenza A virus and the occurrence of a severe pandemic is very high.
+Fifthly, in modern conditions, due to globalization processes and the availability of fast modes of transport, the possibility of the spread of the assortant virus increases sharply.
+Thus, it is fair to conclude that the probability of the emergence of a new variant of the influenza A virus and the emergence of a severe pandemic is very high.

-Methods of mathematical modeling show that in a city with a population of 7 million (Hong Kong), the number of people at the peak of the epidemic can reach 365,000 people daily (for comparison, in Moscow during the pandemic flu in 1957 this number did not exceed 110 thousand people a day ).
-According to WHO experts, perhaps the rapid culling of birds during the epizootic in Hong Kong in 1997 prevented a pandemic of influenza.
-US experts predict that in the event of a pandemic in America, it will be necessary to hospitalize from 314 to 734 thousand people, perish from 89 to 207 thousand.
+Mathematical modeling methods have shown that in a city with a population of seven million (Hong Kong), the number of people infected at the peak of the epidemic could reach 365 thousand people daily (for comparison, in Moscow during the flu pandemic in 1957 this number did not exceed 110 thousand people per day).
+According to WHO experts, it is possible that the rapid culling of birds during the epizootic in Hong Kong in 1997 prevented a flu pandemic.
+US experts predict that in the event of a pandemic in America, 314 to 734 thousand people will need to be hospitalized, and 89 to 207 thousand will die.